shinyorg/mediator/readme.md

 * Using a Shiny Foreground Job - want to push data an event that new data came in to anyone listening?
 * Have a Shiny Push Delegate that is executing on the delegate but want to push it to the UI, Mediator has a plan!

+## Request Middleware Ideas
+* Connectivity check - pull from cache/memory or go to the API

 ## TODO
 * Explain Event Collectors
 * Streams - IAsyncEnumerable or IObservable